kevinpt/opbasm/doc/rst/language.rst

 ``call@ (<high register>, <low register>)`` call@ (s0, s1)         PC is saved and jump to address in s0, s1
 =========================================== ====================== =============================================

 This is a variation of an unconditional `call`_ that takes the address from a pair of registers.
-This is used to compute the target dynamically.
-Addresses are typically generated by initializing with the ``'upper`` and ``'lower`` modifiers on a label and then adding an offset:
+It is used when you want to compute a call target address dynamically.
+Addresses are typically generated by initializing with the ``'upper`` and ``'lower`` modifiers on a known label and then adding an offset:

 .. code-block:: picoblaze